ZawadiBirya/prepCatering/README.md

 About the Web Application

-This is a website for a cafetiria.
+This is a website for a cafeteria.

 Here is a link to the live-site:https://zawadibirya.github.io/prepcatering/